djtoler/Deploying-a-Python-App-onto-AWS-ECS-with-AWS-Fargate/Documentation.md

 **Docker Hub**

-Follow the steps above, just make sure to select username and password for kind and add your dockerhub credentials
+Follow the steps above; just make sure to select username and password for kind and add your dockerhub credentials

 ## Jenkins Files for ECS Terraform Deployment